 A common mistake is using TWAP or VWAP on trades that don’t justify it.

-• Example: A retail trader splitting a $10,000 EUR/USD order over an hour.
-In reality, that size is small enough to fill instantly without much impact.
-Over-engineering execution can waste time and create exposure.
+For example, a retail trader splitting a $10,000 EUR/USD order over an hour may be over-engineering the execution.
+In reality, that size is usually small enough to fill instantly without much impact.

 Execution algos shine when order size is large relative to market conditions, not for every click of the button.